 PCIe Primer

-To understand which Intel and AMD CPUs support PCIe 4.0 and what it means, you must have some grasp of the PCIe protocol and PCIe lanes.
+To understand which Intel and AMD CPUs support PCIe 4.0 and what it means, you must grasp the PCIe protocol and lanes.

-I suggest you read up on the following important article regarding PCIe to get upto speed with how it works”
+I suggest you read the following important article regarding PCIe to get up to speed with how it works.”

 The bottom line is that the amount of PCIe lanes that you have are limited.
 A typical PC can have anywhere between 20-24 PCIe lanes.

-It is also possible for the motherboard PCIe lanes conform to a different PCIe version compared to the CPU PCIe lanes.
+It is also possible for the motherboard PCIe lanes to conform to a different PCIe version compared to the CPU PCIe lanes.
+So always do check PCI-Express slot versions.

 With AMD X570, however, both the chipset and the CPU lanes conform to V4.0.

 Installing a Gen 4 NVMe SSD in a PCIe 3.0 slot would reduce its performance by half!
-Why? this is because with each successive generation, the PCIe per lane transfer speed doubles.
+Why?
+The PCIe per lane transfer speed doubles with each successive generation.

-Therefore, using a newer device on an older slot can introduce performance bottlenecks.
+Therefore, a newer device on an older slot can introduce performance bottlenecks.

 The following table shows PCIe generation and their corresponding speeds.